EQ Future Leaders Portfolios

 • Avoid harm

-• We select indices that strictly screen out companies operating in the most controversial sectors and activities.
-This means the EQ Future Leaders Portfolios avoid exposure to tobacco, armaments, alcohol, pornography, gambling…
+• We select low cost funds that strictly screen out companies operating in the most controversial sectors and activities.
+This means the EQ Future Leaders Portfolios avoid exposure to: adult entertainment, alcohol, controversial armaments, civilian firearms, gambling, military contracting weapons, oil & gas exploration and production, thermal coal mining, thermal coal electricity generation, tobacco.
+For specific thresholds please see our exclusions policy.

 • Benefit stakeholders